goinvo/InvoPlaybook/_posts/2014-11-15-onboarding.md

 ## Milestones
 **New Staff**

  + First publication on the website
  + Running your own project: kickoff meetings, client meetings, leading others
  + Mentoring others: P&Ds
  + Finding leads: bringing in clients
  + Finding talent: bringing in new hires

+## Yearly

+ + Write at least one 500 word white paper or produce a technical concept poster
+ + Update your resume, skills, and biography every year
+ + Expand your horizons and learn something new by going to a seminar, conference, or semester-long course